It seems like the holiday marketing pitches start earlier every year. Lately, stores begin to deck the halls before kids celebrate Halloween!

 You might need to help the relatives narrow down your child’s sensory preferences, so be sure to tell them what characteristics of toys might be great to include or best to avoid:

-This question will likely offer mixed answers depending on the different sensory systems and your child’s unique sensory profile (see our guide to sensory processing disorder here).
+This question will likely offer mixed answers depending on the different sensory systems and your child’s unique sensory profile.

 For example, perhaps your child seeks out (loves) watching lights blink but avoids (dislikes) loud, unpredictable noises.
 Maybe they love water play but hate getting dirty.
 Love bear hugs and squishes but get anxious when they are swinging.